foselab/SimulationDrivenFMEA_Bikes/README.md

 ## Step 2: Inserting a Fault

-To insert a fault, with the model open, select the point where you want to insert the fault, then click on the lightning bolt icon, and insert the fault as shown in the picture below:
+To insert a fault, with the model open, select the point where you want to insert the fault, then click on the *lightning bolt icon*, and insert the fault as shown in the picture below:

   <img src="figures/Fault_Insert.png" width="500" />